johnnynguyen541/webscraper-devops/README.md

 # Web Scraper DevOps Project

 Web scraper microservice cluster with full CI/CD pipeline using common industry DevOps tools.
-This is the 2nd iteration of the Udacity Capstone project seen at this link here: [Github johnnynguyen541/webscraper-cluster](https://github.com/johnnynguyen541/webscraper-cluster).
+This is the 2nd iteration of the Capstone project seen at this link here: [Github johnnynguyen541/webscraper-cluster](https://github.com/johnnynguyen541/webscraper-cluster).
 The main updates are:

 - Tech Debt Updates
 - Migration of tech to more modern tech
     - From AWS CloudFormation to Terraform